thewknd/kellerbus/readme.md

 - read record (DCX)

 ## how to install
-1. download and copy the kellebus folder to your Arduino library directory on mac: /Users/*username*/Documents/Arduino
+1. download and copy the kellerbus folder to your Arduino library directory. on mac: /Users/*username*/Documents/Arduino

 2. restart the Arduino IDE